GenomicsAotearoa/introduction-to-shell/docs/index.md

  - - -

-## Getting Started
+!!! plane-depart "Getting Started"

     This lesson assumes no prior experience with the tools covered in the workshop.
-However, learners are expected to have some familiarity with biological concepts, including the concept of genomic variation within a population.
+    However, learners are expected to have some familiarity with biological concepts, including the
+    concept of genomic variation within a population.
 Participants should bring their laptops and plan to participate actively.

 - - -